Invidious Comparisons: Ranking and Selection as Compound Decisions: Asymptotic Adaptivity

 In practise the posterior tail probability also involves the unknown quantity $\theta_\alpha = G^{-1} (1 - \alpha)$ that needs to be estimated.
 We propose a plug-in estimator in the spirit of the empirical Bayes method: estimating $G$ by its nonparametric maximum likelihood estimator $\hat G_n$ and estimating $\theta_\alpha$ as its $1-\alpha$ quantile.

 Consistency of the nonparametric maximum likelihood estimator, $\hat G_n$, was first proven by \citeasnoun{KW} using Wald type arguments.
 A Hellinger risk bound for the associated marginal density estimate and adaptivity of $\hat G_n$ and a self-regularization property have been recently established in \citeasnoun{saha2020nonparametric} and \citeasnoun{PW20}.
 In particular, the following established result, stated here as an assumption, is crucial for establishing the asymptotic validity of the adaptive procedure. \begin{assumption} The nonparametric maximum likelihood estimator $\hat G_n$ is strongly consistent for $G$.
-That is, for all continuity point $k$ of $G$, $\hat G_n(k) \to G(k)$ almost surely when $n \to \infty$.
+That is, for all continuity points $k$ of $G$, $\hat G_n(k) \to G(k)$ almost surely as $n \to \infty$.
 Furthermore, the estimated marginal (mixture) density converges almost surely in Hellinger distance. \end{assumption}

 When variances are homogeneous or when variances are unknown but we have longitudinal data so that we have a mixture model for the pair $\{Y_i, S_i\}$, the Hellinger convergence is established in \citeasnoun{van1993hellinger}.
-When variances are heterogeneous but known, the Hellinger bound for marginal density is established recently in \citeasnoun{jiang2020general}.
+When variances are heterogeneous but known, the Hellinger bound for marginal density has been established recently in \citeasnoun{jiang2020general}.